Skip to content

 2. Method B: Install using venv

-3. Method C: Install globally (recommended for Bullseye and Windows)
+3. Method C: Install globally (recommended for Windows)

 It's preferred nowadays to install pypi packages in virtual environments.
 Latest Linux OS' start implementing externally managed base environments now.
 The easiest solution to install is using pipx.